It’s Time to Rethink the “an Aspirin-a-Day for Heart Health” Strategy

 These minerals’ importance for heart health can’t be overstated, and they work together hand-in-hand.
 Magnesium influences heart muscle energy production, keeps calcium levels balanced, loosens up tight blood vessels, reduces inflammation, and keeps the electrical activity in the heart behaving properly.

 Think of calcium as “Fire!” and magnesium as “Hold your fire!” in the heart.
-Low magnesium has actually been found to lead to worse outcomes in patients with heart disease and higher risk of irregular heartbeat.
+Low magnesium has actually been found to lead to worse outcomes in patients with heart disease and a higher risk of irregular heartbeat.

 Magnesium is also widely regarded for its muscle-relaxing properties, which may help people with high blood pressure.
 Low calcium levels can also cause electrical abnormalities in the heart.